pikakid98-launcher/classic/README.md

 # Bug Tracker

-• Clicking the “Play” button currently has no cooldown (This can possibly cause system slowdown if clicked too many times)
-\
 • Opening multiple download scripts MAY cause problems (though this hasn’t been verified..
-Just don’t do it)
+Just don’t do it) `This is a lot harder to do now thanks to the window minimizing.
+If you see this bug then you're doing it on purpose`